Frequently Asked Questions

 Yes, as long as your child’s caregiver is willing to follow the steps you lay out for them.
 I suggest providing your child’s daycare with a copy of your sleep plan so that everyone is on the same page.

-Once you’re ready to sleep train, you can purchase any of the sleep training packages available under the Services tab.
-Once you purchase the package, you will be directed to a Sleep Assessment Form, which will give me the information I need to start working on your sleep plan.
+When you’re ready to sleep train, you can choose whichever training plan works best for you.
+You can find them in the blue Training Options tab at the top of the page.
+After checkout, you’ll be directed to a Sleep Assessment Form, which will give me the information I need to create your sleep plan.